netlogic/UdaciCards/README.md

 New decks are sorted (case insensitive) so if you add a new deck it may be at the end of the list.

+In my preparation for shipping phase I used the pngs from the lesson for iOS and Android in my app.json

 // code example for notify